PaddlePaddle/docs/docs/install/docker/macos-docker_en.md

         ```
         docker pull paddlepaddle/paddle:[version number]-jupyter

-    After `:`please fill in the PaddlePaddle version number, you can see [DockerHub](https://hub.docker.com/r/paddlepaddle/paddle/tags/) to get the image that matches your machine.
+    After `:`, please fill in the PaddlePaddle version number, such as the current version `paddlepaddle/paddle:2.2.0rc0`.
+For more details, please refer to [image profile](#dockers).

+    You can see [DockerHub](https://hub.docker.com/r/paddlepaddle/paddle/tags/) to get the image that matches your machine.

 2. Build and enter Docker container